 The film is a pretty straightforward little story that uses the picturesque surroundings of the town very well.
 This movie is all about dialogue and location.
 If you’ve never been to Bruges, you will feel as though you have after this film.
 You also won’t be surprised that writer-director Martin McDonagh (who years later would do Three Billboards Outside Ebbing, Missouri) comes from a theatre background—this feels like it could be a play.

-Though it is a hitman movie, its own weird little thriller genre, it’s also tonally quite light, with a host of fairly non-politically-correct comedy suiting the emotionally stunted characters.
+Though it is a hitman movie, its own weird little thriller genre, it offers a host of fairly non-politically-correct comedy suiting the emotionally stunted characters.

 Ken is the most grown-up of them all, but really, they’re all little boys in a fairytale land, trying to live up to some sense of honour without the emotional skills it requires of them.
 That sense of fantasy is carried over onto the other characters in the film and the movie set they stumble upon.
 In many respects I would compare the film favourably to Sexy Beast, with Ralph Fiennes as the Ben Kingsley character.
 It’s not as dark as the previous film, nor is it as surreal, but it has something in common in the foul-mouthed, violent cockney Brits in Europe set-up.